Two per cent measurement of $H_0$ from Cepheids alone: Results

 We verify that in any case, the inferred Cepheid-zero-point $M_W$ is not in any tension with the \ac{MW} calibration, which was used as a constraint in the model.
-Similarly, the inferred distance to the \ac{LMC} and NGC\,4258 remain consistent with the imposed external calibration.
-Moreover,~\cref{fig:anchor_distances} also shows that, in the absence of selection modelling, the choice of prior shifts the distance to NGC4258 but leaves the distance to the \ac{LMC} unchanged.
+Similarly, the inferred distances to the \ac{LMC} and NGC\,4258 remain consistent with the imposed external calibration.
+Moreover,~\cref{fig:anchor_distances} also shows that, in the absence of selection modelling, the choice of prior shifts the distance to NGC\,4258 but leaves the distance to the \ac{LMC} unchanged.
 This suggests that the \ac{MW} Cepheid zero-point calibration, with precise parallax distances, is unaffected by the prior choice.

 In~\cref{fig:mu_host} we extend the comparison of inferred distances to all 35 Cepheid host galaxies.
-In the absence of selection modelling, we find that the uniform-in-volume prior yields, on average, a distance modulus larger by $0.045 \pm0.15~\mathrm{mag}$ compared to the uniform-in-distance-modulus prior.
-Thus, using a uniform-in-distance-modulus prior instead of uniform-in-volume potentially biases the inferred value of $H_0$ high by $1.79^{+1.00}_{-0.42}$ per cent.
-On the other hand, a uniform-in-volume prior with \ac{SN} selection modelled yields distance moduli that are not systematically offset from those obtained with a uniform-in-distance-modulus prior without selection modelling; the mean difference is $-0.0049 \pm 0.13~\mathrm{dex}$.
-Finally, the uniform-in-volume prior with Cepheid magnitude selection yields distances that are systematically offset from those inferred with a uniform-in-distance-modulus prior by $0.022 \pm 0.15$, approximately half the shift observed when selection effects are neglected.
+In the absence of selection modelling, we find that the uniform-in-volume prior yields, on average, a distance modulus larger by $0.035 \pm 0.136~\mathrm{mag}$ compared to the uniform-in-distance-modulus prior.
+Thus, using a uniform-in-distance-modulus prior instead of uniform-in-volume potentially biases the inferred value of $H_0$ high by approximately $1.6$ per cent.
+On the other hand, a uniform-in-volume prior with \ac{SN} selection modelled yields distance moduli that are not systematically offset from those obtained with a uniform-in-distance-modulus prior without selection modelling; the mean difference is $0.0014 \pm 0.122~\mathrm{mag}$.
 From this point onward, we adopt the physically motivated uniform-in-volume prior.
 We note that in~\cref{sec:Cepheid_only_H0}, when inferring $H_0$ using either \Manticore\ or~\citetalias{Carrick_2015}, we apply this prior to host galaxy distances and account for inhomogeneous Malmquist bias due to source density fluctuations induced by underlying density fluctuations.